Whatever Happened To Magazines?

 And then there's this survey of contemporary American fiction.
 It was around this time that I started reading Raymond Carver, Richard Ford, now recognized as 20th century masters, but then little known.
-Articles like this lead me to them.
-I remember buying Slaves of New York, and possibly through this very article I discovered Blood and Guts in High School by Kathy Acker, which was - and quite possibly remains - about as edgy as something approaching mainstream fiction gets.
+Articles like this led me to them.
+I remember buying Slaves of New York, and possibly through this very article I discovered Blood and Guts in High School by Kathy Acker, which was then - and quite possibly remains - about as edgy as anything approaching mainstream fiction gets.

 Perhaps some element of this remains in publications like Esquire and GQ.
 But I don't think so.
 It's a different demographic, one that caters to those with disposable income, not those intent on exploring brave new worlds.
 They're definitely filled with more 'content,' with familiar, tired features trotted out annually.
-Then there are specialist magazines.
-And of course, there's the interweb.
+And then of course, there's the interweb...

 * In 2001 I left LA for NYC and sublet my apartment off Beverly Blvd near La Brea.
-There was an empty space where a wall bed used to be, and I stacked all the stuff I wasn't taking with me in there.
+There was an empty space where a wall bed used to be, and I stacked all the stuff I wasn't taking with me in there, shut it behind closed doors.
 Several years worth of The Face; about five years of Harper's Bazaar from the beginning of the Liz Tilberis era; loads of Interview; LA Style; Flaunt.
 As a collection, it'd be worth a fair bit now.
 A couple of years in, my sub-leaser dumped it.
 All of it.
 Everything I had in there.
 He didn't even tell me.
-I suppose the printed page is disposable too.
+I suppose the printed page is disposable too, just like the internet.